Guide·Jun 15, 2026·10 min read

 2. Score-agnostic or vendor-locked.
 Bureau-owned platforms naturally favor their own scoring products.
 Score-agnostic engines let you plug any score, any bureau, any custom model.
 If your strategy involves multi-bureau, alt data, or your own ML, vendor lock kills optionality.

 4. Who can edit policy.
 If only an engineer can change a rule, your policy will lag behind your portfolio.
-Credit officers should own policy edits day to day.
+Credit and risk teams should own policy edits, with the credit officer making changes day to day.
 The right test: ask the vendor to demo a policy change made by a non-engineer in the room.

 5. Audit trail granularity.
-Regulators in SEA, EU, and US all want decision-level explainability.
+Regulators everywhere want decision-level explainability.
 Per-decision input snapshots, rule-level firing logs, and policy versioning are non-negotiable.
 Anything less invites a finding at audit.

 7. Integration breadth.
 Your LMS, your bureaus, your KYC, your core banking, your e-signature.
 Count integrations that actually exist in production, not on a roadmap slide.
 40+ live integrations is a different product than 5 live and 35 planned.

 8. Geographic and regulatory presence.
-A platform with no local entity, no local data residency, and no BSP/OJK/MAS familiarity will move slowly through your compliance review.
-SEA buyers should weight regional presence heavily.
+A platform with no local data residency and no familiarity with your regulators will move slowly through your compliance review.
+Weight regional presence and a geography-independent deployment model heavily.

 Common buyer mistakes